Kewea/amazon-product-delivery-selling-source-detection/README.md

 ```

 ## Installation & Usage
-1. Git Clone the project to any directory of your computer
+1. Git clone/fork the project to any directory of your computer
-    ```bash
-    git clone
-    ```
+2. Choose either Beauty soup or selenium version

+### Beauty soup version
-2. Data Preparation
+1. Data Preparation
    1. Open dev tool (F12 for Chrome) and select `Network` tab
    2. Access the product page on Amazon
    3. Click on section for listing out all available prices and sellers